AoxeTech/Aoxe.Cryptography/README.md

 # Zaabee.Cryptography

-The wraps and extension methods of AES/MD5/SHA/RSA/DSA/ECDSA/DES/TripleDES
+Provide an easy way to use encryption algorithms.
+This package support the wraps and extension methods of AES/MD5/SHA/RSA/DSA/ECDSA/DES/TripleDES

 - Symmetric Algorithm
   - AES